joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 financial investments.
 Learning about portfolio management in relation to a project management function has changed how I see the business world.

-Portfolio management was introducd on the first day of class in two of my grad school classes:
+Portfolio management was introduced on the first day of class in two of my grad school classes:
 Engineering Portfolio Management and Foundations of Project Management.
 Coming from the Software-as-a-Service (SaaS) industry, these more traditional work management theories are foreign.
 The Agile Manifesto was penned in 2002 (Beck et al.) which turned project management strategies in